Here's when BBC's The Apprentice will be making a return to our screens

 Here is everything we know so far about the latest series of The Apprentice.

-Viewers will have to wait just a little bit longer for the latest series as The Apprentice confirmed that it will be making a comeback in early 2022.
+Viewers will have to wait just a little bit longer for the latest series as The Apprentice confirmed that it will be making a comeback on January 6, 2022.

+The show announced its return on Twitter, saying: ‘We’re heading back to the boardroom this January. @Lord_Sugar's getting his firing finger ready...

 The show was cancelled for 2020 and 2021 due to concerns regarding Coronavirus.